 | The back of a 1983 San Mateo Fashion Island mall directory. |

-1987 Fashion Island mall directory: signs of transition
+1987 Fashion Island directory: signs of transition

 Only four years later, the directory tells a different story.